AMPLE: An Adaptive Multiple Path Loss Exponent Radio Propagation Model Considering Environmental Factors: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{adio} propagation path loss characterization plays a crucial role in wireless network planning and optimization.
+\IEEEPARstart{R}{adio} propagation loss characterization plays a crucial role in wireless network planning and optimization.
 Currently, deterministic and empirical models are the two most widely used categories of radio propagation models.
-Deterministic models, such as ray-tracing and ray-launching models \cite{rt1,rt2}, compute rays from the receiver (Rx) to the transmitter (Tx) and from Tx to Rx based on ray optics, respectively.
+Deterministic models, such as ray tracing and ray launching models \cite{he018}, compute rays from Rx to Tx and from Tx to Rx based on ray optics, respectively.
 To maintain high prediction accuracy, however, these models require a large amount of computation resources and time.
-Empirical models, such as Okumura-Hata model \cite{ho1,ho2} and COST-231 Hata model \cite{ep3}, use one characterization with a few parameters to calculate path loss for a typical scenario.
-Whereas, accuracy is sacrificed for maintaining minimum complexity and the type of environments is constrained to what the models are trained for.
+Empirical models, such as Okumura-Hata model \cite{rap96}, use one characterization with a few parameters to calculate path loss for a typical scenario.
+Whereas, accuracy is sacrificed for maintaining minimum complexity and the type of scenarios is constrained to what the models are trained for.
+Moreover, for multi-slope models \cite{rap96, zha15}, even they divide the propagation into several distance-based parts corresponding to different PLEs, the precise PLE-region type mapping is missing.

-Meanwhile, several parametrized statistical models for path loss prediction have been proposed, e.g.,\cite{md1,md2,md3,md4,md5,md6,md7,md8,md9}.
+Meanwhile, to combine the advantages of accuracy offered by deterministic models with the low computational complexity provided by empirical models, several semi-deterministic models for path loss prediction have been proposed \cite{md6}.
 The parameters in these models can be either extracted from measurement data, or supplied by ray-tracing simulation results.
-Among these models, the MiWEBA channel model, the mmMAGIC channel model, the METIS channel model, the 5GCMSIG, the 3GPP channel model and the IMT-2020 channel model accommodate propagation characteristics of blockage and gaseous absorption which can be extended to incorporate the high blockage effect due to environmental factors.
-However, a comprehensive path loss model incorporating environmental factors with low computational complexity is still missing.
+Among these models, the 3GPP channel model, the mmMAGIC channel model, the METIS channel model, the MiWEBA channel model, the 5GCMSIG and the IMT-2020 channel model accommodate propagation characteristics of blockage and gaseous absorption which can be extended to incorporate the high blockage effect due to environmental factors.
+However, an adaptive multiple PLE radio propagation model, which can automatically adapt its model parameters to different environmental factors, does not exist.